nicholaswilde/recipes/docs/cookies-and-bars/peanut-butter-sandwich-cookies.md

 Let cookies cool on sheets for 5 minutes.
 Transfer cookies to wire rack and let cool completely, about 30 minutes.
 Repeat portioning and baking remaining dough.

+## :pencil: Instructions - Cookies - Filling

 ### Step 4

-FOR THE FILLING: Microwave 3/4 cup creamy peanut butter and 3 Tbsp of unsalted butter until butter is melted and warm, about 40 seconds.
+Microwave 3/4 cup creamy peanut butter and 3 Tbsp of unsalted butter until butter is melted and warm, about 40 seconds.
 Using rubber spatula, stir in confectioners’ sugar until combined.

+## :pencil: Instructions - Assembly

 ### Step 5

-TO ASSEMBLE: Place 24 cookies upside down on work surface.
+Place 24 cookies upside down on work surface.
 Place 1 level tablespoon (20 g) (or number 60 scoop) warm filling in center of each cookie.
 Place second cookie on top of filling, right side up, pressing gently until filling spreads to edges.
 Allow filling to set for 1 hour before serving.
 Assembled cookies can be stored in airtight container for up to 3 days.